-Gustav Nachtigal studied medicine in the German cities Halle, Würzburg and Greifswald.
+Gustav Nachtigal’s father, the priest Carl Friedrich Nachtigal, died of lung consumption as early as 1839.
+After his father’s death Gustav Nachtigal grew up in Stendal, where he attended the Winckelmann-Gymnasium.
+Nachtigal studied medicine in the German cities Halle, Würzburg and Greifswald.
 In 1858, he was appointed physician in the Prussian military and was positioned in Cologne.
 In order to be able to recover from a tuberculosis infection, Nachtigal relocated to northern Africa, first living in Algeria and later in Tunis.
 There, Nachtigal became the personal physician of the Bey and learned Arabic.

 Gustav Nachtigal published his works after returning from Africa successfully.
 In 1882 Otto von Bismarck, back then Reich Chancellor, announced Gustav Nachtigal as consul general in Tunis.
 Two years later, Nachtigal was appointed commissioner for Germany-Westafrica and thus included in the German colonial politics.
 It is believed that Nachtigal did not enjoy this position and only agreed to it to end slavery in Africa.
 Nachtigal traveled to Kapitaï and Koba as well as to the Gulf of Guinea.
 He put several regions under the protection of Germany, including parts of Togo, Ghana, and Kamerun.

-Gustav Nachtigal died in 1885 on the German ship SMS Möve traveling back to Europe after falling ill with tuberculosis.
+On his way back to Europe he fell ill with tuberculosis.
+He died on 20 April 1885 on board the gunboat SMS Möwe.
+On 21 April 1885 he was buried on Cape Palmas.
 Gustav Nachtigal is regarded as the other great German explorer of Africa, in company with Heinrich Barth.
 Like Barth, Nachtigal was primarily interested in ethnography, and additionally in tropical medicine.
+Despite his critical attitude towards German colonial acquisitions, Gustav Nachtigal was stylized as a colonial hero in the German press.
 His works stand out because of their wealth of details and above all because of his unbiased views of Africans.
 In contrast to most contemporary explorers, Nachtigal did not hold to the alleged inferiority of Africans; his convictions are clearly reflected in his descriptions and choice of words.

 At yovisto academic video search you can learn more about the developments in Africa during the 1880s in the lecture Empire: The Scramble for Africa by Professor Richard Evans at Gresham College.